-An "investigation report" is a formal or informal report of all of the evidence and/or information gathered by the Student Conduct Officer/Investigator.
+An "investigation report" is a formal or informal report that summarizes the relevant evidence based upon the completion of a prehearing investigation conducted by the Student Conduct Officer/Investigator.

 Member of the University Community

 The term "member of the University community" includes any person who is a student, faculty or staff member, University official, any person employed by the University, or a campus visitor.